About Distance Education

 In short, ONLINE courses meet completely online whereas HYBRID courses have one or more class meetings on campus (such as a lab, orientation, or proctored test).
 For a more complete definition of these courses, please refer to the Types of Distance Education Courses page.

-All distance education courses at PCC must be taught using CANVAS, the College’s Learning Management System.
+All distance education courses at PCC must be taught using Canvas, the College’s Learning Management System (LMS).
 This is to ensure that there is consistency, reliability, and dependability in the delivery of online and hybrid courses.
-In addition, the CANVAS system has tools that help to protect student privacy, ensure authentication status, and aid instructors in creating courses that are accessible to all students.
+In addition, Canvas LMS has tools that help to protect student privacy, ensure authentication status, and aid instructors in creating courses that are accessible to all students.

-For accreditation purposes, the College also needs to have documentation that instructors have regular effective contact with their students, that is, that instructors have kept in contact with their students on a regular and timely basis.
-Regular effective contact is a state requirement to make certain that online and hybrid courses deliver the same quality of instruction as their face-to-face counterparts.
-While you are encouraged to explore other interactive media and social networking, the starting point for this must originate through the CANVAS system.
+For accreditation purposes, the College also needs to have documentation that instructors maintain regular and substantive interaction with their students, that is, that instructors are engaging students in teaching, learning, and assessment, on a consistent and timely basis.
+Regular and substantive interaction is a state requirement to make certain that online and hybrid courses deliver the same quality of instruction as their face-to-face counterparts.
+While you are encouraged to explore other interactive media and social networking, the starting point for this must originate through the Canvas LMS system.

-For these reasons, you cannot be assigned to teach or deliver a distance education course that does not use the CANVAS system.
+For these reasons, you cannot be assigned to teach or deliver a distance education course that does not use Canvas LMS.

 If you have never taught distance education courses before, they do require a new set of skills – technical, pedagogical, and organizational.
-To see if you have the skills necessary to teach online, check out our teaching online resources.
+Learn more about PCC's Training and Experience Requirements for teaching online.

 Faculty Training